paleolimbot/blogdown-site/content/post/2019-12-15-really-basic-stan/index.markdown

 ### Data

 Let's start with the data, or where we define the inputs.
-For the linear model, the inputs were `x` and `y`, and because Stan needs to know the length of any of it's inputs before they're declared, we also need the input of `n`, or the number of points.
+For the linear model, the inputs were `x` and `y`, and because Stan needs to know the length of any of its inputs before they're declared, we also need the input of `n`, or the number of points.

 ``` stan
 data {